RobotNerd/prose-english-format/README.md

     the course of rewriting a story.
 By placing the old name in this group, it can be highlighted as an error in the document.
 - A list of name patterns is added under each category header.
-- The text editor must match words in the names lists and use syntax highlighting to distinguish these patterns from the surrounding text.
+- The text editor must match words in the name lists and use syntax highlighting to distinguish these patterns from the surrounding text.
   - When possible, the highlighting used for the groups of characters, places, and things should be visually distinct from each other.